modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 MLA style: Bertram N. Brockhouse – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Wed.
 28 Jun 2023. https://www.nobelprize.org/prizes/physics/1994/brockhouse/facts/

-**Ph-1995** “for pioneering experimental contributions to lepton physics”: to Martin L. Perl “for the discovery of the tau lepton” and to Frederick Reines “for the detection of the neutrino”
+**Ph-1995** “for pioneering experimental contributions to lepton physics”: to Martin L. Perl “for the discovery of the tau lepton” and to Frederick Reines “for the detection of the neutrino”.

-*Reflections on the Discovery of the Tau Lepton* by Perl
+*Reflections on the Discovery of the Tau Lepton* by Perl.

 MLA style: Martin L. Perl – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Fri.
 4 Aug 2023. <https://www.nobelprize.org/prizes/physics/1995/perl/lecture/>